alvr-org/ALVR/wiki/Installation-guide.md

 For installation:

-1. `git clone https://github.com/alvr-org/ALVR-Distrobox-Linux-Guide.git` somewhere in your home directory (steam doesn't like long paths)
+1. `git clone https://github.com/alvr-org/ALVR-Distrobox-Linux-Guide.git` or download zip from https://github.com/alvr-org/ALVR-Distrobox-Linux-Guide, unpack it somewhere in your home directory (steam doesn't like long paths)

+1.1.
+If you want to use nightly (potentially unstable, but fresh) builds use [nightly](https://github.com/alvr-org/ALVR-Distrobox-Linux-Guide/tree/nightly) branch.

 2. `cd ALVR-Distrobox-Linux-Guide`

 3. Carefully follow the [guide](ALVR-in-distrobox.md).

 4. Any issues related to this installer/various tweaks/bugs should be reported as issue [here](https://github.com/alvr-org/ALVR-Distrobox-Linux-Guide/issues)

+In case you want to use nightly release, switch to

 ### Other